 We all are acquainted with Hitachi’s finger vein authentication technology and have seen it being used in ATMs and cardless payment systems, as well as computers and automobile ignition systems.
-However it is also being incorporated in a very new way.
-An IT company called Fukui Computer is fitting gym equipments with the Hitachi finger vein reader.
+However, it is also being incorporated in a very new way.
+An IT company called Fukui Computer is fitting gym equipment with the Hitachi finger vein reader.
 Simply called the medimo machines, the equipment will be able to identify the user with a simple press of the finger.
 The machine will then automatically adjust the weight resistance and seat position based on the user’s previously set preferences.
-The machines also hook up to a remote server to retrieve the user’s personal exercise data, which includes previous exercise records and stats, training regimens and calorie consumption data and shows up on a touch-screen display.
+The machines also hook up to a remote server to retrieve the user’s personal exercise data, which includes previous exercise records and stats, training regimens, and calorie consumption data and shows up on a touch-screen display.

 With the new medimo gym machines, users will be able to do their workouts based on the retrieved data, which is updated each time a machine is used.
 Personal trainers can refer to them while planning the schedule.
 Twelve new medimo machines were unveiled on February 18 but will be on the market from April 1 for about 1.8 million yen ($17,000) each.
 The company is expecting to sell 2,000 machines over the next 3 years.